Ethnic groups in Baltimore: Moldovans

-In September 2014, immigrants from Moldova were the one-hundredth and first largest foreign-born population in Baltimore.
+In 2011, immigrants from Moldova were the one hundred and first largest foreign-born population in Baltimore.

 Norwegians

 The majority of the Norwegian immigrants to Baltimore worked in the shipping industry.
 The Baltimore chapter of the Sons of Norway, Lodge Nordkap, No. 215, was established in 1921 and is now located in Freeland, Maryland.
 These settlers also established the Norwegian American Club of Maryland.

 The peak of Norwegian immigration to Baltimore was in 1937, when 315 Norwegian ships arrived in the city and around 13,000 Norwegian immigrants stayed at the Norwegian Seamen's Church and lodging house that was located on South Broadway.
 The lodging house and church offered Norwegian language newspapers and Norwegian cuisine to the visitors.
 Many of the Norwegian seamen stayed in Baltimore and worked as factory engineers and ship chandlers.

-In 1920, 419 foreign-born White people in Baltimore spoke the Norwegian language.
+In 1920, 419 foreign-born White people in Baltimore spoke the Norwegian language as their mother tongue.

-In the 1960 United States Census, Baltimore was home to 749 Norwegians.
+In the 1960 United States census, Baltimore was home to 749 Norwegians.

 Norwegian Americans in Baltimore numbered 12,481 in 2000, making up 0.5% of the Baltimore metropolitan area's population.
 In the same year Baltimore city's Norwegian population was 1,347, 0.2% of the city's population.

-In September 2014, immigrants from Norway were the one-hundredth and fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Norway were the one hundred and fourth largest foreign-born population in Baltimore.